ccswbs/UoGd7-Training/sidebar.md

 For help with creating menus, see the [Managing Menus](menuitems.md) page.

+There are two main methods for creating sidebar menus.

+## 1. Panels Method

+## 2. Blocks Method

-## Creating and Configuring a Menu Block
+### Creating and Configuring a Menu Block

 1. From the administration bar, navigate to `Structure` > `Blocks`.
 2. At the top of the page, select `Add menu block`.